Certis Group: Training

-Uniforms
+Equipment and Uniforms

 CISCO officers securing the National Stadium, Singapore just before the final match of the 2004 Tiger Cup.
 Two variants of the uniform may be seen, as seen in the different headdress and footwear, although both wore the short-sleeved version.

 Given its former affiliation with the Singapore Police Force, CISCO officers wore the same dark blue uniform as that of the police force when it was formed in 1972.
 As the sole private armed security agency, and with several sensitive roles passed on to CISCO, the uniforms were kept similar such that the general public would not be able to tell CISCO officers from regular police officers unless under close scrutiny.
 The primary distinguishing feature was of a black plastic name tag with a white border, as opposed to the plain all-black name tags worn by the police regulars.

-As a result of several uniform reviews both by CISCO and the police in subsequent decades, however, it became easier to distinguish CISCO officers.
+As a result of several uniform reviews both by CISCO and the police in subsequent decades, it became easier to distinguish CISCO officers.
 The blue beret and long-sleeved shirts, phased out in favour of the peaked cap and short-sleeved shirts for most normal police officers, was still retained in the CISCO uniform.
 Similarly, CISCO retained the old metallic cap badges and collar lapels although they were replaced with embroidered versions in the SPF.

 When CISCO was corporatised as CISCO Security on 1 June 2005, officers continued to don the old uniforms pending a review of their uniforms.
 Under governmental direction, the uniform was modified to inject distinguishing features between them and that of those worn by officers of the SPF to foster a more level playing field with other Auxiliary Police Forces in Singapore.
 From 15 June 2005, all 3,200 uniformed CISCO personal switched to the new uniforms.

 The new uniforms saw the adoption of a new corporate colour, steel blue, and the material was changed from pure polyester to poly viscose.
 New buttons and badges on the cap and collars incorporating CISCO's logo were used in place of similar logos to the regular police force.
 The leather belt was changed from black to brown, as is a band around the peak cap.
 There is also a horizontal cutting across the chest from one pocket to the other.

 While the new uniform was implemented across the company, some officers tasked to perform specific roles were exempt from the change, in particular those involving provision of security for sensitive locations or personnel, such as the Istana, the Supreme Court building and the private residences of VVIPs.
 Close resemblance of the old CISCO uniform with that of the regular police has allowed the latter to outsource sensitive roles, yet providing a visual impression of continued police presence.
 This practice was thus continued at sensitive locations despite the introduction of the new uniforms.